 How to Plan Around the Inflation Reduction Act’s Rollout

 Green Homeowners United has been closely watching and reading the new law that passed in August 2022, the Inflation Reduction Act.
 This law has huge impacts for the effort to green our homes and buildings!
-However, while we have had some attention on us for our efforts to help people take advantage of the law’s benefits, we want to highlight that some of the incentives are not available as of this post (January 2023) and it isn’t clear if any will be retroactive.
+However, while we have had some attention on us for our efforts to help people take advantage of the law’s benefits, we want to highlight that some of the incentives are not available as of this post (written January 2023, edited for updates June 2023) and we have been told by inside sources that they won't be retroactive.
 So this post is to help inform what is available now, and how to prepare.

 First, the IRA has three major incentives for homeowners (plus commercial ones we will talk about another time): tax credits for upgrades, rebates based on energy assessments (HOMES), and rebates for electrification upgrades (HEERA).